pnxtech/umf/umf.md

 <a name="From field (routing)"></a>
 ### 2.2.5 From-field-(routing)

 The `from` field is used to specify a source during message routing.
-Like the `to` field, the value of a `from` field is a colon or forward slash separated list of sub names.
+Like the `to` field, the value of a `from` field is a colon, or forward slash-separated list of sub names.

 For example: